sastrand/graph_hw/README.md

 ![Amtrak](https://github.com/sastrand/graph_hw/blob/master/etc/Amtrakfreqmapcolor.png)

 Above is a map of Amtrak's current rail lines in the United States.
-I represented this graph as a weighted edge list [here](https://github.com/sastrand/graph_hw/blob/master/amtrak.txt) with all the cities removed that are neither the terminal of a line nor a junction between at least three cities (except Portland--we're still there).
-I also removed the "Auto Train" from Lorton, VA to Sanford, FL.
+This graph is represented as a weighted edge list [here](https://github.com/sastrand/graph_hw/blob/master/amtrak.txt) with all the cities removed that are neither the terminal of a line nor a junction between at least three cities (except Portland--we're still there).
+I also removed the "Auto Train" from Lorton, VA to Sanford, FL because I was suspicious that it was not an actual train.

 The weights in the edge list are the miles between cities.
 The colors on the map represent frequency of service and can be ignored here.
 We'll assume the graph is undirected.